the-gigi/auto-web-login/README.md

 😱 Ahhhhhhh!
 What's going on?

-Well, if you're an old hand at this game you know that your AWS SSO session has expired and you just have to type:
+Well, if you're an old hand at this game you know that your AWS SSO session has expired, and you just have to type:

 ```